2008 Super Tuesday tornado outbreak: Atkins–Clinton–Mountain View–Highland, Arkansas

-An aerial survey later determined that the damage across the seven counties was caused by one continuous tornado, with a track estimated at 122 mi in length.
-This was the longest single tornado track recorded in Arkansas since detailed record keeping began in 1950.
-In all, 13 people were killed and 140 were injured.
-At least 200 homes and businesses were destroyed along the tornado's path.
-Damage from this tornado was estimated at nearly $120 million across the seven counties.
+The tornado intensified to EF4 strength as it entered Van Buren County and tore through the south edge of Clinton, killing three people in the vicinity.
+The tornado maintained EF4 intensity as it continued into Stone County, slamming into the town of Mountain View.
+In the Mountain View area, 38 homes and mobile homes were destroyed, 15 sustained major damage, and 15 sustained minor damage.
+The tornado weakened slightly to high-end EF3 strength as it crossed into Izard County and impacted the rural community of Zion, killing two people.
+Hundreds of cattle were killed in this area; an unanchored home was swept clean from its foundation.
+Maintaining EF3 intensity, the tornado then struck the town of Highland in Sharp County, resulting in severe damage.
+To the northeast of Highland, the tornado rapidly weakened and dissipated.

 Southaven, Mississippi/Memphis, Tennessee

 At 5:32 p.m.
 CST (2332 UTC), a supercell thunderstorm produced a multiple-vortex tornado in Southaven, Mississippi.
 The tornado first struck Southaven High School, where 30 windows were broken, minor roof damage occurred, and damage was rated EF0.
 In the nearby Carriage Hill subdivision, several homes sustained minor damage as well.
 The tornado rapidly intensified to EF2 strength as it crossed the intersection of Stateline Road and Airways Boulevard, destroying three warehouse buildings.
 One of the buildings destroyed was the Cooper Lighting Plant, and a gas station in this area was damaged as well.
 Numerous trees and power poles were also downed in Southaven.